saikumars78/JavaScript-Notes/13_Day_TheDOM.md

 # 58 The DOM

-The first, getElementById, gives you access only to those components that have been assigned an id.
-The second, getElementsByTagName, is good for wholesale changes, but is a bit cumbersome for fine surgical work.
+The first, getElementById, gives you access only to those components that have been assigned an id.<br>The second, getElementsByTagName, is good for wholesale changes, but is a bit cumbersome for fine surgical work.

 Document Object Model,The DOM is an organization chart, created automatically by the browser when your web page loads, for the whole web page.
 All the things on your web page—the tags, the text blocks, the images, the links, the tables, the style attributes, and more—have spots on this organization chart.